 - Meals that include starchy foods, such as potatoes, wholegrain bread, rice or pasta

-- Boil food rather than frying
+- Boil food rather than fried food

 - Some beans or pulses, fish, eggs, or meat as a source of protein